 Our students conduct impressive research and enjoy high-profile opportunities for presentation and publication.
 These Faces of UMSI profiles will give you an introduction to your future colleagues and allow you to learn more about their accomplishments, research and philosophies.
 Read about their areas of interest and educational histories, what brought them to U-M (or what kept them here), their most valuable experiences and opportunities, and what they appreciate most about working at the forefront of the information field every day.

 Scroll to the bottom of the page to learn about some of our PhD alumni.
-(Alumni profiles are not routinely updated post-publication.)
+(Profiles are not routinely updated post-publication.)

 Allison Tyler wants to make it easier for researchers to access information repositories, revolutionizing the way researchers reuse data.